matsim-vsp/bimodal-contact-reductions/readme.md

 - `DataCleaningPrepForContactAnalysis.R`: Contains the cleaning of the anonymized data.
 Is called in most subsequent scripts to prepare the necessary data

 - `ContactAnalysis_FullSample.R`: Contains contact analysis for whole sample.
-Contains code to produce Figure 1, Supplementary Figure 2, Supplementary Figure 8, Supplementary Figure 9.
+Contains code to produce Figure 1, Supplementary Figure 2, Supplementary Figure 8, Supplementary Figure  [X].

 - `DemographicExploration.R` First demographic exploration of the survey data.
 Explores age, gender, householdsize, and comorbiditiy distribution of sample.
 Contains the code to produce Figure **XX**.